-Understanding why kids whine can help you deal with it more sensitively, responding in a way that helps you both to achieve a better outcome for the whole family, says Tiffany Brown.
+Understanding why kids might be whining can help you deal with it more sensitively and respond in a way that helps you both to achieve a better outcome for the whole family, says Tiffany Brown.

 Remember the newborn baby phase, when crying was the only way your precious bundle could communicate his needs?
 Whining and whinging when he gets older is effectively an extension of this behaviour.
 And as a parent, you are hard-wired to respond to it as readily as you did when he was an infant.

 Whining takes over from crying when your child’s communication skills start to develop, and can persist right through to his teenage years.
 And as you probably know already, parents can find the sound of their child whining and whinging extremely difficult to listen to, sparking feelings of anger, frustration, and resentment.

 Why do toddlers/preschoolers whine?
 Once kids develop language, it can be hard for parents to remember they still have a huge amount of psychological development in front of them.
 We may have unrealistic expectations of little ones for whom the world is growing daily into a bigger and more intimidating place.

 When small children whine, they are indicating a need to release pent-up emotions and feelings.
 Comings and goings, you being preoccupied with other things, having to compete for attention with siblings – these are all things that build up emotions in a preschooler.
 What they actually whine about may seem illogical or disproportionate to us, but a logical reason is driving the behaviour.
 Your child is saying, “I feel alone!
 I’m powerless!”
 He needs your help to deal with these emotions, even if this means a crying session or tantrum.

 What’s the best way for parents to deal with it?

 A busy, distracted parent is likely to feel a sense of hopelessness when the whining starts.
 You’ll wonder what to do, thinking to yourself, “Should I just give in for the sake of peace?”